 Prince Edward Island Lands Protection Act Explained

-Buying land on Prince Edward Island is different from buying property elsewhere in Canada — especially if you’re coming from off-Island.
-Before writing an offer, it’s important to understand the Prince Edward Island Lands Protection Act .
+Buying land on Prince Edward Island can be very different from buying property elsewhere in Canada, especially if you are coming from off-Island.
+Before writing an offer on vacant land, waterfront property, or a larger parcel, it is important to understand the Prince Edward Island Lands Protection Act.

-These rules affect who can purchase land, how much land can be owned, and how much waterfront frontage is permitted.
-I regularly see buyers caught off guard by these limits and approval requirements, so this guide breaks things down in clear, plain language.
+These rules can affect who may purchase land, how much land may be owned, and how much shore frontage is permitted without additional approval.
+Buyers are often surprised by these limits, particularly when looking at waterfront properties, acreage, or multiple parcels.
+This guide breaks the basics down in clear, practical language.

 Why the Lands Protection Act Exists

-PEI has a very small land base, a sensitive ecosystem, and a long history of challenges related to absentee land ownership.
-The Lands Protection Act was created to promote responsible stewardship and protect long-term access to land for Island communities.
+Prince Edward Island has a small land base, a sensitive shoreline environment, and a long history of concern around absentee ownership and land concentration.
+The Lands Protection Act was created to support responsible land stewardship and help protect long-term access to land for Island communities.

 • Prevent excessive land accumulation